mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/rtc-troubleshooting.md

 * * *

-## Verify that the selected port is available and reachable
+## Verify That the Selected Port Is Available and Reachable

 Ensure that the port selected in the add-on config page is available and reachable (i.e. not blocked by any firewall).